dpep/berater_rb/README.md

 end

 limiter.limit(capacity: 3) do
-# do work within the new capacity limit
+# do work within a new capacity limit
 end
 ```